Chapter 25: Outfoxing A Dilettante

 Cream’s jaw dropped at the mention of the name.
 “Kodos?!” she exclaimed, turning to the others.
 “He’s the head of the Department of Public Safety at Kintobor!”
 The fighter whirled back to Corneo, her teeth clenched in barely suppressed anger.
 “Why is Kintobor involved!?
 Talk!
 For if you don’t tell us…”

-Her eyes slid to Tails, who drew his sword and pointed it first at the crime lord’s face and then to his crotch, the blade’s tip a millimeter from his nether regions.
+Her eyes slid to Tails, who drew his sword and pointed it first at the crime lord’s face and then to his crotch, the blade’s tip a millimetre from his nether regions.
 “I’ll chop them off,” he said in an equally sharp tone.

 Corneo whimpered, sweat pouring down his slimy skin.
 “Y-you really are serious, aren’t you huh?” he croaked out, cowering at the sight of the weapon between his legs.
 “Fine, he-here’s what I know.”